-If you want larger quads, the hack squat can help you achieve that.
+If you want larger quads, the hack squat is one of the best exercises to work the vastus medialis and it can help you achieve that.

 They're performed by placing the barbell behind you on the ground and then grasping it using an overhand grip with the arms extended down beneath you.

 Muscles Worked: Quads, glutes, and hamstrings.
-Your forearms will be hit as well as your shoulders to a small degree as they are helping to support the weight as you lift it.
-(2)
+Your forearms will be hit, as well as your shoulders, to a small degree, as they are helping to support the weight as you lift it [3

-Who It’s Suited For: The hack squat is well suited to those who do not have a squat rack to perform a front squat, back squat, or low bar back squat as well as for those who don’t have a great deal of flexibility.
+Who It’s Suited For: The hack squat is well suited to those who do not have a squat rack to perform a front squat, back squat, or low bar back squat, as well as to those who don’t have a great deal of flexibility.

 Points To Remember